StackExchange/StackExchange.Redis/docs/ServerMaintenanceEvent.md

 *NodeMaintenanceStarting* events are raised ~20 seconds ahead of upcoming maintenance.
 This means that one of the primary or replica nodes will be going down for maintenance.

 It's important to understand that this does *not* mean downtime if you are using a Standard/Premier SKU cache.
 If the replica is targeted for maintenance, disruptions should be minimal.
 If the primary node is the one going down for maintenance, a failover will occur, which will close existing connections going through the load balancer port (6380/6379) or directly to the node (15000/15001).
-You may want to stop sending write commands until the replica node has assumed the primary role and the failover is complete.
+You may want to pause sending write commands until the replica node has assumed the primary role and the failover is complete.

 ### `NodeMaintenanceStart` event

-*NodeMaintenanceStart* events are raised when maintenance is imminent.
+*NodeMaintenanceStart* events are raised when maintenance is imminent (within seconds).
 These messages do not include a `StartTimeUtc` because they are fired immediately before maintenance occurs.

 ### `NodeMaintenanceFailoverComplete` event